richardaum/project-management/README.md

 # Project Management Tool

-Project Management Tool is an experimental project management tool built as part of my front-end development portfolio, showcasing my skills as a developer and allowing users to manage and track their projects with a range of features.
-It's built using modern front-end technologies and optimized for performance.
+This is a fictitious project management software created for the purpose of demonstration and training in frontend application development.

 ## Features

-- Create and manage projects
-- Add and manage tasks within projects
-- Track progress and completion status of tasks
-- Collaborate with team members on projects
-- Responsive design optimized for multiple devices
+This project management software has the following basic features:

+- **Project registration:** allow users to create a new project with information such as name, description, and delivery deadline.
+- **Task list:** allow users to create a task list for each project, with information such as name and description.
+- **Task status:** allow users to update the status of each task (e.g. "in progress", "completed", "pending", etc.).
+- **Comments:** allow users to comment on each task, including attachments such as images or files.

 ## Technologies Used

+This software was developed using the following technologies:

-- React
+- HTML
 - CSS
 - JavaScript
-- HTML
+- React.js

-## Installation

-1. Clone the repository
-2. Install dependencies: `npm install`
-3. Run the application: `npm start`

-Please note that this is a non-production application.
+## How to use the software

+To use the software, simply clone this repository and run the `npm start` command.
+Make sure to have Node.js and React installed on your computer before running the command.

-## Contributing
+## Contribution

-If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.
+This software is for demonstration purposes only and is not actively maintained.
+However, feel free to clone and modify this repository for educational or training purposes.

 ## License

-This project is licensed under the MIT License.
+This software is distributed under the MIT License.
 See the `LICENSE` file for more information.

----

-I hope this helps!